MathieuArnaud/projectSM/README.txt

 # projectSM
 Something u should know :
-This is our first project on Github by me & Sandrine, so take a break and be understanding :)
+This is our first project on Github by Sandrine & me, so take a break and be understanding :)
 //